oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

   compute cores is key for better performance.
 Allow creating enough work chunks to feed all X\ :sup:`e`-cores [#fnote2]_ on a GPU: ``param.data_per_workitem * param.workgroup_size ≈ N / xe_core_count``.

-- When the number of elements to sort is large (more than ~1M), maximizing a number of elements processed by a work-group, which is determined by ``param.data_per_workitem * param.workgroup_size`` product, reduces synchronization overheads between the work-groups, and usually benefits the overall performance.
+- When the number of elements to sort is large (more than ~1M), maximizing the number of elements processed by a work-group, which equals to ``param.data_per_workitem * param.workgroup_size``, reduces synchronization overheads between work-groups and usually benefits the overall performance.

 .. warning::